lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-02-Horse-race/README.md

 ## Step 1 - Dumb horse race

-The aim is to model a horse race.
-The user can bet on a horse and he should know if he won after the horses has raced.
+Let's model a horse race.
+The user can bet on (choose) a horse, the horses run the race (the computer randomly selects a winner), and the winner is printed out in the terminal with a message telling the user if he won.
 Let's start with the pseudo code.
 How are we going to model the horses?

 ## Setp 2 - Let's add winnings